dr-js/docker-stash/README.md

 # or for CN mirror
 npm run build-debian10-cn
+npm run build-debian10-cn-proxy
 ```

-Try edit & use `build-proxy*` if some fetch is slow
+Use `build-proxy*` for slow fetch